Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

-Now whenever this database context is used it will only set and query records for the current tenant.
+Now whenever this database context is used, it will only set and query records for the current tenant.

 ## Deriving from `MultiTenantDbContext`